 Persons age 60 and older;

-Hartford Seminary graduates of a degree program (D.Min., MA, Ph.D.) or those who have earned a Certificate of Professional Ministry (Cooperative M.Div.) (one course per academic year);
+Hartford Seminary graduates of a degree program or those who have earned a Certificate of Professional Ministry (Cooperative M.Div.) (one course per academic year);

-Hartford Seminary donors who donate at the Investor level ($250 annually) and above (one course per academic year);
+Persons who donate to Hartford Seminary at the Investor level ($250 annually) and above (one course per academic year);

-Hartford Seminary adjunct faculty (one course per academic year);
+Hartford Seminary adjunct faculty, Trustee, or Corporator (one course per academic year)

 Registration is accomplished by completing the Special Student & Auditor Registration Form available as a PDF or online form.
 All special student and auditor applications will be reviewed for acceptance by Degree Programs staff.

 Please note, however, Hartford Seminary reserves the right to limit the number of non-matriculated students in each course.
 Exclusion of non-matriculated students from a course due to over-enrollment will be based on the date of receipt of the course registration form and payment.